-The game-breaking five-eighth steered the Warriors to back-to-back finals series in his first two years in Auckland, but Jamie Soward (2011) and Todd Carney (2012) were preferred as Mitchell Pearce’s NSW halves partners.
+The game-breaking five-eighth steered the Warriors to back-to-back finals series in his first two years in Auckland, but Jamie Soward (2011) and Todd Carney (2012) were subsequently preferred as Mitchell Pearce’s NSW halves partners.
 Both were discarded after one series and never picked again.

 After an unhappy 2012 Warriors campaign, Maloney returned home to Sydney and made his Origin debut in 2013 a few months prior to guiding the Roosters to a premiership.
-He has played nine matches for the Blues to date and won another grand final with Cronulla in 2016.
+He has played 12 matches for the Blues to date and won another grand final with Cronulla in 2016.